 -Give it lots of physical affection.

 -Let the dog sleep close to you.

 Dachshunds are thirsty for attention and the more you spend time with them, the more you give it attention, and the more positive experiences it gets with you, then the more the dachshund will be attached to you, and therefore, you will become its favorite person.

 How Do Dachshunds Show Affection?

 Dachshunds are expressive and great communicators.
 If they like something or someone, they will find a way to show it.
-To show their love and affection to people, they will lick you, sit on you, lay their head on your lap, or stand beside you.
+To show their love and affection to people, they will lick you, sit on you, lay their heads on your lap, or stand beside you.
 They will also rub their backs on your side, and work their way on your body when you are asleep.

 Dachshunds love physical affection so you can expect them to follow and shadow you around, and be around you at all times.

 Are Dachshunds Jealous Dogs?